Travel Accidents: Help claiming compensation for injury whilst travelling in the UK or whilst abroad

 The Civil Aviation Authority is the UK’s independent authority which regulates transport by air in the United Kingdom.

-The CPT represents the interests of coach tour and passenger transport operators.
+The CPT represents the interests of the bus and coach tour industry.